TUD-CERT/mailreport-outlook/Readme.md

 The project build system requires Node.js and npm.

 ## Technical Overview
 This Outlook add-in adds a button to either the Ribbon (Outlook on Desktop) or to the message-specific buttons shown when reading a message in Outlook on the web (Outlook Web App).
-When clicked, the currently selected mail can be reported either as being malicious or spam.
-A third option launches a settings dialogue.
-Reporting a malicious mail opens a task pane that enables users to attach an (optional) comment to their report.
-In contrast, reporting mails as spam happens immediately, doesn't open any views and can't be commented.
+When clicked, the currently selected e-mail can be reported either as being malicious or spam.
+A third option launches a settings dialog.
+Reporting a malicious e-mail opens a task pane that enables users to attach an (optional) comment to their report.
+In contrast, reporting e-mails as spam happens immediately, doesn't open any views and can't be commented.

 Reports can be sent either via e-mail/SMTP to a configurable reporting address or to a server that provides a [Lucy](https://lucysecurity.com)-compatible API (or both).
 The subjects of reports sent via SMTP use either `Phishing Report` or `Spam Report` as prefix to differentiate between the reporting options.
-Attached comments and basic telemetry (if enabled) are prepended to the mail body, while a raw sample of the reported e-mail is added as an attachment.
+Attached comments and basic telemetry (if enabled) are prepended to the e-mail body, while a raw sample of the reported e-mail is added as an attachment.
 The Lucy API doesn't support spam reports.

-If a Lucy-style phishing campaign is detected - which is based on certain header fields present in the reported e-mail - the Lucy server is notified of the report via HTTP(S) and a dialogue is shown to congratulate the reporter.
+If a Lucy-style phishing campaign is detected - which is based on certain header fields present in the reported e-mail - the Lucy server is notified of the report via HTTP(S) and a dialog is shown to congratulate the reporter.

 Since we strive to support a broad range of (older) Outlook versions that are still in use, the minimal required Mailbox API is 1.4.
 Due to many limitations in that old requirement set and the Outlook JavaScript API for on-premises Exchange/Outlook environments in general, missing functionality is implemented via EWS requests.